2022 FIVB Women's Volleyball Nations League

 The 2022 FIVB Women's Volleyball Nations League was the fourth edition of the FIVB Women's Volleyball Nations League, an annual women's international volleyball tournament.
 It was held between May and July 2022, and the final round took place at the Ankara Arena in Ankara, Turkey.

 Belgium were the last placed challenger team after the preliminary round and were replaced by 2022 Challenger Cup winners Croatia in the 2023 edition.

 Italy claimed their first VNL medal and title after defeating Brazil in the final.
 Brazil took their third silver medal, consecutively.
 Serbia won their first medal of the tournament, claiming the bronze after defeating finals hosts Turkey in the third place match.
 Paola Egonu of Italy named as the MVP of the tournament.

+Teams

 Qualification

 As there was no promotion or relegation in the 2021 VNL, 15 of the same 16 teams in 2021 are competing in this year's edition.

 On 1 March 2022, FIVB declared Russia and Belarus ineligible for international and continental competitions due to the Russian invasion of Ukraine.
 As a result, Russia was out of the Nations League.
 On 5 April, the FIVB announced Bulgaria would replace Russia in the competition.